stevecalla/social-network-api/README.md

 Setup:
 - (1) Fork the repo, (2) Clone the forked repo locally, (3) Run "npm install" (to install the dependencies).

-Setup the Database Schema:
+Setup the Database Schema / Run Server:
-- (1) Update or add an .env file.
-Include the fields below in the .env file.
-Note that the .env variables are used in the conf folder, connection.js file.

-  * DB_NAME="blog_db"
-  * DB_USER="<mySQL user name>"
-  * DB_PASSWORD="<mySQL user password>"
+- Note that Mongo needs to be used for the database.
+The config file is setup to run on "mongodb://localhost/socialNetwork".
+- Run Server: From the root directory, run either "npm start" or if nodemon is available "nodemon" to start nodeman or "node index.js".

 Seed the Database:
-- Run Server: From the root directory, run either "npm run watch" to start nodeman or "node server.js".
-- Seed Database: (a) To create the database, run "SOURCE ./db/schema.sql" in mySQL, (b) To create the database tables, from the terminal, run "npm run start" or "npm run watch", (c) To seed the database tables, run "npm run seed" or "node ./seeds/index.js".

-Note that the seed will also create entries for the user table including hashed passwords.
-When loggin into the app these user seeds can be used as test email address.
-Either obtain an email address from the user table (SELECT * FROM user;) or use an option noted below:

-  * email: egerok3@ifeng.com, password: "password1234"
-  * email: cmcglynn8@vimeo.com, password: "password1234"

-If you'd like to use NPM nodemon as/if you make changes to the code, please install nodemon as a development dependency using "npm install --save-dev nodemon" (see https://www.npmjs.com/package//nodemon).
+- Run "npm run seed" from the root directory.
+This should create a Mongo "socialNetwork" db.

 ## Usage

-This app is a deployed blog site that allows uers to publish blog posts.
+This app is a deployed solely on the back-end using Node.js, Mongo, Mongoose and Insomia (for the routes).

 ## Features